DatabaseTirzepatide

 CKD and renal protection

-Better eGFR preservation vs dulaglutide in SURPASS-CVOT.
-Dedicated CKD trial ongoing.
+Better eGFR preservation vs dulaglutide in SURPASS-CVOT secondary analysis.
+Dedicated CKD trial SURMOUNT-MMO ongoing.
 Not yet approved for CKD.

 Dosing & Protocol